damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 ### What is GitHost?

-GitHost is a single-tenant solution that provides GitLab CE or EE as a managed service.
-GitLab Inc. is responsible for installing, updating, hosting, and backing up customers own private and secure GitLab instance.
+GitHost is a single-tenant solution that provides GitLab CE, EE and CI runners as a managed service.
+GitLab Inc. is responsible for installing, updating, hosting, and backing up customers own private and secure GitLab instances.

 ### Why should I use GitHost?